-6. Equality impact assessment
+6 Equality impact assessment

-6.1 A preliminary Equalities Impact Assessment has been completed and is attached at appendix 2.
+6.1 A preliminary Equalities Impact Assessment has been completed.

-7. Legal implications
+7 Legal implications

 7.1 The report outlines the appropriate drivers for decision making.
 The report is compliant with the obligations re duties to children and young persons within the Children and Families Act 2014 (basically that the Act engages the LA to identify children with SEN needs and ensure that their needs are met by the responsible LA through an appropriate EHCP that is delivered).